inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 - Dataset:
     - Available in Java and Scala with limited Python support.
     - Suitable for both structured and unstructured data, supporting custom classes and types.
-    - Strongly typed and provides type-saftey.
+    - Strongly typed and provides type-safety.
     - Operations are lazily evaluated.
     - When an action is called, Spark creates a DAG and optimizes it for execution.